okeeffed/cheat-sheets/GraphQL/GraphQL.md

 We can actually do it after the mutation.
 Using `this.props.mutate` takes variables but can also take `refetchQueries`.

+In practice, we do not refetch queries.
+What we will do is pull out queries from the component files and import it from another queries file.

 ```javascript
 onSubmit(e) {
 	e.preventDefault();